Lgcsimoes/tce_sp/README.md

-# Public spending data analysis - Municipalities in São Paulo state, Brazil
+# Public spending data analysis - Municipalities in São Paulo State, Brazil

-This is a live project of the data mining and analysis of public expenditure data from all municipalities in São Paulo state, Brazil, excluding the state capital (São Paulo city).
-This information is publicly available at the Data Transparency website of [São Paulo state Accounting Office (*TCE-SP, Tribunal de Contas do Estado de São Paulo*)](http://transparencia.tce.sp.gov.br/).
+This is a live project of the data mining and analysis of public expenditure data from all municipalities in São Paulo State, Brazil, excluding the state capital (São Paulo city).
+This information is publicly available at the Data Transparency website of [São Paulo State Accounting Office (*TCE-SP, Tribunal de Contas do Estado de São Paulo*)](http://transparencia.tce.sp.gov.br/).

 Auxiliary information regarding characteristics from each municipality will be obtained from [IBGE website](https://cidades.ibge.gov.br/pesquisas) (Brazilian Institute of Geography and Statistics, *Instituto Brasileiro de Geografia e Estatística*).